maxtaco/tamejs/README.md

 }
 ```

+There is one new language addition here, the `twait { ... }` block,
+and also one new primtive function, `mkevent`.
+The two of them work
+together.
+Within the context of a `twait` block, `mkevent` returns
+anonymous functions associated with that block.
+Read the code above
-The way to read this is: "wait in the `twait{..}` block until all
+as: "wait in the `twait{..}` block until all callbacks made by
-events made by `mkevent` have fired."
-In this case, there is only one
+`mkevent` have called."
+In this case, there is only one callback
-event, so after it's fired (in 100ms), control continues past the
+produced, so after it's called by `setTimer` in 100ms, control
-`twait` block, onto the log line, and back to the next iteration of
+continues past the `twait` block, onto the log line, and back to the
-the loop.
-The code looks and feels like threaded code, but is still
+next iteration of the loop.
+The code looks and feels like threaded
-in the asynchronous idiom (if you look at the rewritten code output by
+code, but is still in the asynchronous idiom (if you look at the
-the *tamejs* compiler).
+rewritten code output by the *tamejs* compiler).

 This next example does the same, while showcasing power of the
 `twait{..}` language addition.
 In the example below, the two timers